This is one of the topmost asked-about topics. I get asked quite a bit, particularly after the holidays and then on and off throughout the year.

-You send an email and shortly thereafter you get a response: “Thank you!”.
+You send an email, and shortly thereafter, you get a response: “Thank you!”.
 Do you respond?
 Do you have to respond?
 Depends on the relationship and your reason for responding.

 I am a huge proponent of taking the time to say “Thank you!”
-Certainly if someone has replied to an email request or has done something nice for you online, (processed your order quickly, replied promptly to a customer service request, took the time to respond to your questions) then a quick thank you would be nice.
+Certainly, if someone has replied to an email request or has done something nice for you online (processed your order quickly, replied promptly to a customer service request, took the time to respond to your questions), then a quick thank you would be nice.
 And appreciated.

-There are those who find thank you emails annoying.
+Some find thank you emails annoying.
 “Why send me an email with just a thank you?
 Seems unnecessary. ” Hmmm, because they are grateful?
 Seems like a valid reason to me.
 Personally, I am never ungrateful for those who take the time to show gratitude.

 Do you thank someone for sending you a thank you email?